Integrative omics to study gene expression regulation

 Some granted projects

-Now, we wish to build on our acquired expertise in integrating diverse omics data to study the effect of sparsely characterized histone PTMs on gene expression regulation.
-On the one hand, we wish to continue studying histone lysine acylations in the context of mouse spermatogenesis.
-On the other hand, we wish to expand such studies to biomedical contexts in which epigenetic landscapes are rewired.
+Now, we are building on our acquired expertise in integrating diverse omics data to study the effect of sparsely characterized histone PTMs on gene expression regulation.
+On the one hand, we are further studying histone lysine acylations in the context of mouse spermatogenesis.
+On the other hand, we are expanding such studies to biomedical contexts in which epigenetic landscapes are rewired.
 Huntington’s disease (HD) is a rare genetic neurodegenerative disease that primarily affects the striatum and leads to motor, cognitive and psychiatric symptoms.
 Early steps of HD pathogenesis involve altered histone acetylation in the striatum, the underlying mechanism of which is unclear.
 In collaboration with Karine Merienne (LCNA CNRS/University of Strasbourg), we wish to refine the picture of histone PTMs that are perturbed in HD, and thus lead to an aberrant transcription program in neurons.

 EDyP project leader